Optical Design and Instrumentation I

 D: Poor – little to no demonstrated understanding of the material; exceptionally weak performance

-Quick quizzes will be given during the first 2-3 minutes of random classes throughout the semester.
-There will be a total of about 10-15 quizzes.
+If class attendance fall below a reasonable level, the instructor reserves the right to give pop quizzes at the start of a lecture.
+These quick quizzes will be given during the first 2-3 minutes of random classes and will be counted as part of the Homework score for the course.
 The purpose of the quizzes is to monitor basic material understanding as well as to promote on-time class attendance.
-Please be prepared at every class with a blank sheet of paper (8 ½ x 11) for a potential quiz.

 Missed quizzes cannot be made up.